avalentino/pyepr/docs/reference.rst

 .. function:: create_bitmask_raster(src_width, src_height[, xstep, ystep])

-   Creates a :class:`Raster` to be used for reading bitmasks.
+   Creates a :class:`Raster` to be used for reading bit-masks.

    The :class:`Raster` returned always is of type ``byte``.